hauldhut/GraOmicDRP/README.md

 This returns the model and result files for the modelling achieving the best MSE for testing data throughout the training.2

-## Classifier model:
+## Classification model:
-### Create data:
+### Create data
 `python preprocess.py --choice 0`
 ### Train model
-+ Need to run Regession model first to get the weight for the extract feature task
++ Need to run Regession model first to get the weight for the feature extraction task
 + Run end to end jupyter notebook file (remember change the correct data path)